 You will receive either a paper I-94 card or an F-1 admission stamp in your passport (no card), depending on where you arrive.
 The admission stamp or I-94 card records the date and place you entered the U.S., your immigration status (for example, F-1 or F-2), and authorized period of stay (indicated by “D/S”, meaning “duration of status”).
 Be sure to check the stamp to make sure it is correct.
 If you receive a paper I-94 card, keep it stapled in your passport.

 If you need a printout of your electronic I-94 information for any reason, you can obtain a printout of your record at HERE

 For day-to-day purposes, we suggest that your documents be kept in a secure location such as a bank safe deposit box, and you should carry photocopies.
 However, if you are traveling outside the area you should carry the original documents with you.
 If you are traveling by air, train, bus or ship, you may be required to produce these documents before boarding.
 Keep photocopies of all your documents in a separate location in the event your documents are lost or stolen.

 What is SEVIS?

-SEVIS is an electronic database system used to collect, maintain, and manage information about international students and exchange visitors while they are in the United States.
-SEVIS is managed by the Student and Exchange Visitor Program (SEVP).
+SEVIS (Student and Exchange Visitor Information System) is an electronic database system for managing information about international students and exchange visitors in the U.S. It’s administered by the Student and Exchange Visitor Program (SEVP).

 Student Reporting Responsibilities